Home » How Do Rats Defend Themselves?

 How Do Rats Predict Danger?

-Thanks to their highly developed senses, rats can quickly predict danger and plan an escape from their predators.
-Even though they have poor eyesight, they rely on their other strong senses to get around and flee from predators.
+Thanks to their highly developed senses, rats can spot danger and plan an escape from predators.
+Even though they have poor eyesight, they rely on their other strong senses to get around and flee.

 According to the University of Sydney, rats have a natural defensive behavior towards predatory odors.
 When a rat detects the presence of an enemy, it’ll perform a risk assessment of the environment before deciding whether to venture out or not.
 The rat will poke its head out of its hiding spot and scan the area to determine if it is safe to head out.

 Rats also use their excellent hearing to detect danger.
-They can pick up high-pitched, ultrasonic sounds from a great distance with relative ease.
+They can quickly pick up high-pitched, ultrasonic sounds from a great distance.
 The rat’s hearing range is far better than a cat’s or dog’s, which explains why they often stay out of danger without effort.

 What Are The Natural Predators Of Rats?